rebekahveiga/rebekahveiga/README.md

 ### Hello, welcome to my profile😎👋

 - 🔭 I am currently a fellow of the Human Resources Training Program for the Oil, Natural Gas and Biofuels Sector, in which I am developing an autonomous vessel for data collection in coastal regions.
-- 🌱 Studying Frontend with technologies: JS, CSS, HTML, NextJs & Frameworks, Backend with technologies: PHP, Laravel, Python, SQL, Insomnia, Postbird
+- 🌱 Studying Frontend with technologies: JS, CSS, HTML, NextJs & Frameworks, Backend with technologies: C#, .NET, PHP, Laravel, Python, SQL, Insomnia, Postbird
 - 📚 Graduation in Automation Engineering in progress at the Federal University of Rio Grande (FURG)
 - 📫 Contact me by email: rebekahcaroline2002@gmail.com.